damtur/management/README.md

 I will ask you to make commitments for yourself.
 You can expect me to hold you accountable for those.
 I feel that you know best what is good for you personally and professionally.
 If you say that you are going to do something I'll follow up.

 I'm always here for you.
-I’m available any time in the office, on slack, email or video during work hours.
+I’m available any time in the office, on chat, email or video during work hours.
 Other times I’ll be less available, but I will take your call if there’s something urgent.

 I will try to build a strong relationship based on trust and understanding.
 It shouldn't be only about work, but about people and true connection.

 ## My answers to first 1:1 questions
-### How do you like feedback - slack, email, in person, etc?
+### How do you like feedback - chat, email, in person, etc?
 Just give it to me.
 Whatever feels the most natural to you works for me.
 I want feedback so much that the media doesn't matter that much.
 All feedback is welcomed.